a-tsvil/JavaScript-training/task2-3/description.md

 * [Installation Guide can be found here](http://jshint.com/install/)
 * [Usage and configuration ways](http://jshint.com/docs/)

-If you will have questions about code styles, feel free to ask. **Good Luck!**
+If you will have questions about tasks or code styles, feel free to ask. **Good Luck!**